 Sisters Helping Sisters

 At the core of Tri Delta philanthropy is Tri Delta’s Foundation.
-With support from our generous member-donors, the Tri Delta raises funds to provide transformational programs, scholarships and emergency support to empower our sisters for a lifetime.
+With support from our generous member-donors, Tri Delta’s Foundation raises funds to provide transformational programs, scholarships and emergency financial support to empower our sisters for a lifetime.

-- Live – By providing emergency financial assistance to sisters facing unforeseen financial crises through Crescent and Collegiate Crescent Fund grants.
+- Emergency financial assistance is provided to collegiate and alumnae sisters facing unforeseen financial crises through Crescent and Collegiate Crescent Fund grants.

-- Lead – By funding educational and leadership empowerment initiatives designed to help members develop qualities of unselfish leadership.
-Foundation-funded programs include our Life After College Series, designed to launch our members from college to career, and our new mental health initiative, Behind Happy Faces.
+- Tri Delta’s Foundation funds transformational programs designed to help members tackle the challenges faced by today’s college student.
+Foundation-funded programs include our Life After College Series, designed to launch our members from college to career, and our mental health initiative, Behind Happy Faces.

 Committed to a Cure